 What Goes Around, Comes Around

 Design combinations of the last two hundred years have been incorporated into the popular fashions of today.
-Women are faced with an almost overwhelming array of choices- -ranging from almost no underwear at all to constrictive shape wear and waist-training corsets.
+For undergarments, women are faced with an overwhelming array of choices, ranging from no underwear at all, to androgynous cotton briefs, to constrictive shape-wear and waist-training corsets.
 The female silhouette we see in popular media and advertising is surgically, mechanically, and digitally manipulated.
-Paradoxically, women have never been so free to choose what they wear, and contemporary feminist movements remind us that what a woman chooses to wear does not define her, nor does it give anyone permission to judge her.
+Nevertheless, women have never been so free to choose what they wear, and contemporary feminist movements remind us that what a woman chooses to wear does not define her, nor does it give anyone permission to judge her.

 To learn more about this traveling exhibit, click here!